dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an InfluxDB result table.md

 # Create an InfluxDB result table

 This topic describes how to create an InfluxDB result table in Realtime Compute for Apache Flink.
-It also describes the parameters in the WITH clause and data type mapping involved when you create such a result table.
+It also describes the parameters in the WITH clause and data type mapping involved when you create an InfluxDB result table.

 **Note:**